 South America’s soul comes out in its cuisine.
 Delicious fruits with no translation, succulent pastries and baked goods, fresh fish and beef, intricate soups and stews, mountains of rice, yucca, potatoes, plantains, and corn await.
 Lunch is typically the principal meal and you will quickly adopt favorite snacks and fast foods in each location you frequent.

-Many international students find themselves at Pontifical Catholic Universities like PUC-Rio in Rio de Janeiro or PUCRS in Porto Alegro, Brazil; PUCE in Quito; PUC in Santiago or PUCV in Valparaiso, Chile and PUCP Peru among others, many of which land on U.S. News' Best Universities in Latin America.
-Study abroad programs vary but many involve a combination of classes directly enrolled at local universities, either with local students or other international students, and other classes at study abroad centers that are catered directly to the program's objectives.
+Many international students find themselves at Pontifical Catholic Universities like PUC-Rio in Rio de Janeiro or PUCRS in Porto Alegro, Brazil; PUCE in Quito; PUC in Santiago or PUCV in Valparaiso, Chile and PUCP Peru among others.
+Study abroad programs vary but many involve a combination of classes directly enrolled at local universities, either with local students or other international students, and other classes at study abroad centers that are catered directly to the program’s objectives.

 For example, you might take a literature class with Argentines and an art class with other international students at the Universidad de Buenos Aires then a History of Conquest class with peers from your program and a university professor.
 You can often choose from classes in English, Spanish, Portuguese or another language depending on your comfort level!